ppy/osu-wiki/news/2025/2025-10-30-fall-time-mania-mapping-contest.md

 date: 2025-10-30 16:00:00 +0000
 ---

-The first iteration of FTMC is on it's way with the chilly autumn air!
+The first iteration of FTMC is on its way with the chilly autumn air!
 Are you ready to start your holiday mapping?

 ![](https://i.gyazo.com/9356eb561bd54282db105a324669c887.png)

-The **Fall Time Mania Mapping Contest** is debuting this year and with the temperature already dropping, we would like to give you a warm welcome in this exhilarating contest!
-You can read the full details in the forum post linked [here]()!
+With the temperatures dropping rather quickly, we would like to give you a warm welcome to the **Fall Time Mania Mapping Contest**'s debut!
+You can read the full details in the forum post linked [here](https://osu.ppy.sh/community/forums/topics/2145873?n=1).

-This mapping contests stems from it's close seasonal partner, [STMI](https://osu.ppy.sh/community/forums/topics/2050785?n=1), which targeted a specific mapping demographic being an only 6K keymode mapping contest without gimmick to try and get more people interested in the keymode which was a complete success, but this time around, all mappers are welcomed and we hope to see your entry soon!
+This mapping contest originated from its close seasonal partner, [STMI](https://osu.ppy.sh/community/forums/topics/2050785?n=1), which was an osu!mania 6K contest whose goal was getting more players interested in the keymode.
+After the contest's success, we now want to welcome all mappers by allowing submissions **from 4 to 10 keys!**

 FTMC will be a one difficulty, one song per submission contest from osu!'s Featured Artist listing.
 It will follow a specific judging criteria listed below and also expanded on in the [contest's forum post found here](https://osu.ppy.sh/community/forums/topics/2145873?n=1).
 How should you map?
 Well, the editor is your canvas!
 You're allowed to map any style as long as it adheres to the rules and to the gimmick!